Hogan-TR/WebNote/README_EN.md

 ## How to use

 1. Download this repository and load it as a developer
-2. Direct download from Chrome's WebStore [🔗](https://chrome.google.com/webstore/detail/webnote/hkicaocjinbpfkollonmickokmfmokkp)
+2. Direct download from Chrome's [WebStore](https://chrome.google.com/webstore/detail/webnote/hkicaocjinbpfkollonmickokmfmokkp)

 ## Simple demonstration